prateeppyntk/dw-and-bi/README.md

-# Data Warehouse and Business Intelligence
+# Data Warehouse and Business Intelligence (DS525)

-## This repository contains the project of subject: DS525 in each weeks.
+## This repository contains the projects of DS525 course in each weeks.